iotaledger/iota-wiki/internal/learn/about-iota/roadmap-to-decentralization.md

 The next evolution of this process will be to transfer the tested Coordicide protocol in a staging network.
 Therefore, the [Shimmer network](https://shimmer.network/) and the $SMR token will be created.
 It will be the first network with real value to battle test the Coordicide concepts in a production network.
 Once vested and proofed in the Shimmer network, the concepts will be applied to the IOTA mainnet.

-## When will Coordicide take place?
+## When Will Coordicide Take Place?

 Although no current roadmap date has been specified, Coordicide has been placed on the official IOTA [roadmap](https://roadmap.iota.org/coordicide), which shows the next steps to be taken before completion.